top of page

 19. Copper

 1. Avoid prenatal vitamins that use the oxide form.
 Instead, look for forms such as glycinate or bisglycinate, which are better absorbed and easier on the stomach and digestive system.
+Look for at least one milligram per day.

 20. Manganese

 1. Avoid prenatal vitamins that use the oxide form.
 Instead, look for forms such as glycinate or bisglycinate, which are better absorbed and easier on the stomach and digestive system.
+Look for at least two milligrams per day.

 21. Chromium